-Paulo Flores inscribes his work in a language that is based on the search and valorization of the Angolan musical heritage, with space for the influence of other musical genres.
+Paulo Flores inscribes his work in a language that is based on the search for and appreciation of the Angolan musical heritage, with room for the influence of other musical genres.

-It appears today in this successful mix of African, Caribbean, Brazilian and Afro-Cuban influences.
+It appears today in this successful mixture of Caribbean, Brazilian, Afro-Cuban and African influences.

 "His Lusitanian music unfolds, sparkling, in all its rigorous complexity, sometimes beautifully undulating, sometimes arranged with fingerings in a kind of rhythm that gives the impression of being able to sway within the songs".